Pearly Kings And Queens Harvest Festival: Have A Right Old Knees-Up At This Legendary Event

 Dust off your best button-smothered jacket — the London Pearly Kings and Queens Costermongers Harvest Festival is back.

-Pearly kings and queens have been a fixture of London since road sweeper Henry Croft decided to pimp up his threads in the 1870s, and the annual harvest festival — held on the last Sunday of September — is probably the most famous pearly fixture on the calendar.
+Pearly kings and queens have been a fixture of London since road sweeper Henry Croft decided to pimp up his threads in the 1870s for a charitable cause.
+The fundraising annual harvest festival — held on a Sunday in late September — is the most famous pearly fixture on the calendar, and 2025 is a particularly special year; the 150th anniversary of the event.

 The backs of two pearly queens - their jackets with buttons: 'pearly queen of Tower Hamlets' and 'Newham Pearly Queen'